vlovell24/Its_Hip_To_Be_A_Square/readme.md

 only needed one entry field (used up to 8 times), and there is no expansion expected of the application.
 Creating a validate function was easier and made more sense for such limited use.

+ttkbootstrap has a plethora of neat themes that you can use.
+In this application I decided to use the cyborg theme.
+Cyborg is a dark theme with bright and bold colors.
+Therefore, I went with a nice bright geometry background that I set transparency on.
+It's bold..... it's bright.....it's supposed to be.

+Due to the cliche of Comic Sans being a nosir in UI design......I used it.
+Breathe it in.
+Comic Sans all over the place like a warm hug of awesome.